StephanDollberg/dict/include/README.md

 Switching to quadratic probing would require a bit more refactoring on the erasure part.

 The internal data structure is currently a `std::vector<tuple<bool, pair<Key, Value>>>` where the bool flag indicates whether the element is active.
-A possible space optimization would to use an extra bool vector however this would need some more detail analysis(cache etc.).
+A possible space optimization would be to use an extra bool vector however this would need some more detail analysis(cache etc.).